36th ENGINEER BRIGADE COMMANDER

 COLONEL Mark C. Quander

-COL Quander holds a Bachelor of Science degree from the United States Military Academy in Civil Engineering, and Master’s Degrees from the University of Missouri for Science and Technology in Engineering Management; Georgetown University in Public Policy; and the United States Army War College in Strategic Studies where he earned recognition as a distinguished graduate.
+COL Quander holds a Bachelor of Science degree from the United States Military Academy in Civil Engineering, and Master’s Degrees from the University of Missouri for Science and Technology in Engineering Management; Georgetown University in Public Policy; and the United States Army War College in Strategic Studies earning recognition as a distinguished graduate.

 36th ENGINEER COMMAND SERGEANT MAJOR